GoClipse/goclipse/README.md

-See the [About](documentation/About.md) page for user information, and [Reporting Issues](documentation/ReportIssue.md) for guidance creating an issue report.
+See the [About](documentation/About.md) page for user information, and [Reporting Issues](CONTRIBUTING.md#reporting-issues) for issue reporting guidance.

 ## Developers Guide